yoctoalex/eap_lab/README.rst

 More detailed information on this request can be found `here <https://bit.ly/3ckOJVA>`_.

-You will also see the new endpoint in the F5 UI:
+You will also see the new endpoint in the F5 Cloud Services portal:

 .. figure:: _figures/183.png